-In our March Project of the Month LIVE! event, we explore New Frameworks’ innovative approach to building small homes and ADUs using structural straw-insulated panels (S-SIPs).
+In our March Project of the Month LIVE! video, we explore New Frameworks’ innovative approach to building small homes and ADUs using structural straw-insulated panels (S-SIPs).
 These carbon-storing, all-electric, and concrete-free homes utilize local, bio-based, and mineral-based materials to create healthy interior air quality while achieving high-performance energy efficiency.
 Learn how to incorporate structural straw-insulated panels into their designs and understand the benefits of these materials in terms of sustainability and performance.
 You’ll gain insights into the construction of high-performance homes that store more carbon than they emit and deepen your understanding of climate-positive material specifications within a high-performance building context.
 Ace McArleton, co-founder of New Frameworks, brings extensive experience in natural building methods and high-performance design.
 His work focuses on integrating sustainable practices and social justice into the building industry.
 Ace’s leadership in the development of structural straw panels and bio-based materials, along with his commitment to climate regeneration, has helped shape a more sustainable future for building practices.

 Related Content